qlik-oss/gopherciser/docs/settingup.md

 Open an app.

 **Note:** If the app name is used to specify which app to open, this action cannot be the first action in the scenario.
-It must be preceded by an action that can populate the artifact map, such as `openhub`, `elasticopenhub` or `elasticexplore`.
+It must be preceded by an action that can populate the artifact map, such as `openhub`.

 * `appmode`: App selection mode
-    * `current`: (default) Use the current app, selected by an app selection in a previous action, or set by the `elasticcreateapp`, `elasticduplicateapp` or `elasticuploadapp` action.
+    * `current`: (default) Use the current app, selected by an app selection in a previous action
     * `guid`: Use the app GUID specified by the `app` parameter.
     * `name`: Use the app name specified by the `app` parameter.
-    * `random`: Select a random app from the artifact map, which is filled by the `elasticopenhub` and/or the `elasticexplore` actions.
+    * `random`: Select a random app from the artifact map, which is filled by e.g. `openhub`
     * `randomnamefromlist`: Select a random app from a list of app names.
 The `list` parameter should contain a list of app names.
     * `randomguidfromlist`: Select a random app from a list of app GUIDs.
 The `list` parameter should contain a list of app GUIDs.
     * `randomnamefromfile`: Select a random app from a file with app names.
 The `filename` parameter should contain the path to a file in which each line represents an app name.